rich-iannone/splitr/README.md

 ## Description

 The basic idea behind SplitR is to make the process of setting up and executing HYSPLIT runs very fast and easy.
-Also, it would be great to use the output data in further analyses.
-The framework allows for the automatic generation of input `CONTROL` files for continuous running (e.g., over one or more years, specific date ranges, etc.).
+Because these runs are being done in R, further analyses of the output data is possible.
+The framework allows for the automatic generation of input `CONTROL` files for continuous running of trajectory or dispersion runs (e.g., over one or more years, specific date ranges, etc.).
 Getting to a `Complete Hysplit` situation has never been this enjoyable before.

 ## Features

-- simple setup of trajectory model runs (forward or backward)
+- simple setup of trajectory and dispersion model runs (forward or backward)
+- automatic downloading and installation of HYSPLIT binary executables
 - batching options: set and get model results for multiple start times through a single year, several years, or a defined time range
 - trajectory plotting
 - clustering of trajectories and plotting of clusters